 Farmoor Reservoir

 This has to go down as the best for us for a number of reasons 1: we love being near the water 2: it was the longest nap my middle child has ever had – that was 8 years ago and I still remember it!
 He had silent reflux (if you know, you know) and I was practically delirious with tiredness; I took him here and walked and walked and walked (and cried a bit too) and he slept and slept and slept.
 No idea why but it’s gone down in folklore.
 Expect to see armies of mums stepping out together doing the same.
-Flat, circular, very blustery and with a café to boot.
+Flat, circular, very blustery and with a GREAT café to boot.
 Wrap up warm and get walking.

 Waterperry to Waterstock walk